Educational Events & Activities

 Plant Native Plants

 Native plants require little or no fertilizer because they thrive in local soil conditions so you will not only save money on chemical applications, but you will improve storm water quality by keeping extra nutrients and pollutants out of our waterways.
 Improve your landscaping plan by including one of the native plant kits listed below.
-Summit Soil and Water Conservation District plants sales are for a limited time each year.
+Summit Soil and Water Conservation District native plant kits are being sold now through March 2, 2017.
+Order form is below.

 Healthy Yard/Soil Testing